-Sunday brunch or weekday breakfast.
-Make these gluten-free pancakes on Sunday and freeze some for an easy weekday breakfast.
-Yes, they do very well in the freezer.
-Place in a well-sealed zip top bag and place in the toaster oven on low to reheat.
-The recipe is pretty simple and almost an exact copy of the pancakes (not gluten-free) I used to make as a kid.
+Make these fluffy gluten-free pancakes on Sunday and freeze some for an easy weekday breakfast.
+The recipe is pretty simple and can be made dairy-free too.
+It is almost an exact copy of the pancakes (not gluten-free) I used to make as a kid.

 More Gluten-Free Breakfast Recipes